Konamiman/MSX2-Technical-Handbook/md/Appendix1.md

 * **Function**: Physical input/output for disk devices
 * **Input**:
   * A for the drive number (0 = A:, 1 = B:,...)
-  * B for the number of sector to be read from or written to
+  * B for the number of sectors to be read from or written to
-  * C for the media ID DE for the first sector number to be read rom or written to
+  * C for the media ID
+  * DE for the first sector number to be read from or written to
-  * HL for the startinga address of the RAM buffer to be read from or written to specified sectors
+  * HL for the starting address of the RAM buffer to be read from or written to specified sectors
   * CY set for sector writing; reset for sector reading
 * **Output**:
   * CY set if failed